-The Board provides an independent assessment of personal injury claims for compensation following road traffic, workplace or public liability accidents.
-Where the person responsible (the respondent) does not consent to InjuriesBoard.ie assessing your claim for compensation, InjuriesBoard.ie will allow you to pursue your claim through the courts.
+PIAB provides an independent assessment of personal injury claims for compensation following road traffic, workplace or public liability accidents.
+If the person you hold responsible for your injury (the respondent) does not want PIAB to assess your claim for compensation, you can take your claim to court.

 To make a personal injury claim for compensation you can:

 - Submit your application by post to the Personal Injuries Assessment Board